denyspoltorak/metapatterns-website/metapatterns/content/foundations-of-software-architecture/forces--asynchronicity--and-distribution.md

 +++
 weight = 2
-title = "Forces, asynchronicity, and distribution" description = "Forces are non-functional requirement for a system.
+title = "Forces, asynchronicity, and distribution" description = "Forces are non-functional requirements for a system.
 Conflicting forces are satisfied by splitting a system into asynchronous or distributed components."
 +++

 # Forces, asynchronicity, and distribution